Tips to Keep Your Home Secure Over the Holidays

 Summer should be full of road trips, long days at the beach, seeing new sites and visiting old friends.
-The last thing you want to worry about while you’re relaxing on vacation is home security.
+The last thing you want to worry about while you’re relaxing with your family is home security.
 Nowadays, keeping your house safe isn’t as simple as just locking the doors.
 Don’t leave for vacation without going through this checklist to protect your property from burglars while you’re gone.